huangyz0918/termax/README.md

 ![](docs/guess.gif)

+⚠️ **Caution:**
-⚠️ This feature will insert the latest 15 shell command history into LLM prompt, if you have sensitive information, please do not use it.
+- This feature automatically inserts the last 15 commands from your shell history into the LLM prompt.
+If your command history contains sensitive information, please refrain from using this feature to ensure your data remains secure.

 ## Shell Plugin